athomasq/athomasq.github.io/essays/sterner-stuff.md

 **12.** Our cities, our healthcare, our education, our factories, our transportation: none of them are transformationally improved from 50 years ago.
 And that's inexcusable.

-**13.** Quoting [Marc Andreessen](https://twitter.com/pmarca): "The problem is not technology.
+**13.** [Marc Andreessen](https://twitter.com/pmarca) puts it bluntly: "The problem is not technology.
 The problem is not money.
 The problem is desire.
 The problem is inertia.
 The problem is regulatory capture.
 And the problem is will."

 **14.** When large numbers of independent agents exhibit the same patterns of sub-optimal behaviour, it's worth investigating the underlying mechanisms and incentives that drive this behaviour.
 Why don't we have the desire any more?